Powell Family Cooking

 ✔️ DO Customize your oats with your favorite toppings, such as sliced almonds, shredded coconut, or a drizzle of maple syrup.

-✔️ DO Make a big batch of oats ahead of time and portion them out for quick and easy breakfasts throughout the week.
+✔️ DO Make a batch of oats ahead of time and portion them out for quick and easy breakfasts throughout the week.

 More Breakfast Recipes You'll Love ♥️